DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Basic idea and key ingredients of double machine learning

-\begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item The assumption of approximate or exact sparsity for \(\eta_0\) with respect to some set of regressors, known as dictionary in computer science, calls for the use of sparsity-based machine learning methods, for example the lasso estimator, post-lasso, \(l_2\)-boosting, or forward selection, among others. \item The assumption of density of \(\eta_0\) with respect to some dictionary calls for density-based estimators such as the ridge.
-Mixed structures based on sparsity and density suggest the use of elastic net or lava. \item If \(\eta_0\) can be well approximated by tree-based methods, regression trees and random forests are suitable. \item If \(\eta_0\) can be well approximated by sparse, shallow or deep neural networks, \(l_1\)-penalized neural networks, shallow neural networks or deep neural networks are attractive. \end{enumerate}

-For most of these ML methods, performance guarantees are available that make it possible to satisfy the theoretical requirements.
+These conditions are plausible for many ML methods.
+Different structured assumptions on \(\eta_0\) lead to the use of different machine-learning tools for estimating \(\eta_0\) as listed in \citet[pp.~22--23]{dml2018}: \begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item The assumption of approximate or exact sparsity for \(\eta_0\) with respect to some set of regressors, known as dictionary in computer science, calls for the use of sparsity-based machine learning methods, for example the lasso estimator, post-lasso, \(l_2\)-boosting, or forward selection, among others. \item The assumption of density of \(\eta_0\) with respect to some dictionary calls for density-based estimators such as the ridge.
+Mixed structures based on sparsity and density suggest the use of elastic net or lava. \item If \(\eta_0\) can be well approximated by tree-based methods, regression trees and random forests are suitable. \item If \(\eta_0\) can be well approximated by sparse, shallow or deep neural networks, \(l_1\)-penalized neural networks, shallow neural networks or deep neural networks are attractive. \end{enumerate} For most of these ML methods, performance guarantees are available that make it possible to satisfy the theoretical requirements.
 For deep learning results can be found in \citet{farrell2021deep}, for lasso in \citet{buhlmann2011statistics}.
 Moreover, if \(\eta_0\) can be well approximated by at least one model mentioned in the list above, ensemble or aggregated methods \citep{Wolpert1992, Breiman1996} can be used.
 Ensemble and aggregation methods ensure that the performance guarantee is approximately no worse than the performance of the best method \citep{van2007super, dudoit2005asymptotics}.